Suhaas-Gambhir/C4060-CPD/README.md

 - Integration Complexity: Challenges in integrating Google Calendar API and input methods might extend beyond anticipated timelines.
 Regular progress checks and fallback strategies will be planned.
 - Learning Curve: The learning curve for a new framework and deployment practices could be steep.
 Setting aside additional time for tutorials and bug fixes will mitigate this.
 - Deployment Hurdles: Security, cost, and ease of use for deployment might not align perfectly with expectations, necessitating a reassessment of platform choices.
+- Reaccess and Adjust: There is always a possibility of not meeting the deadlines or the objectives defined at the initial stage of the project.
+Re-assessment of goals weekly to make sure the timeline is met is a top priority.

 Planning reference ==> https://ilearn.mq.edu.au/mod/url/view.php?id=7921631